Great Mosque of al-Nuri, Mosul

-Iraqi Prime Minister Haider al-Abadi stated that the destruction of the mosque by IS was a "declaration of defeat", and that "[b]lowing up the al-Hadba minaret and the al-Nuri mosque amounts to an official acknowledgment of defeat [by ISIS]."
+Iraqi Prime Minister Haider al-Abadi stated that the destruction of the mosque by ISIL was a "declaration of defeat", and that "[b]lowing up the al-Hadba minaret and the al-Nuri mosque amounts to an official acknowledgment of defeat [by ISIS]."

+The mosque was reconstructed with significant funding from UNESCO and the United Arab Emirates and reopened in 2024.

 Construction

-Tradition holds that Nur ad-Din Zangi, a Turkoman atabeg of the Great Seljuk Empire and sultan of its Syrian province, built the mosque in 1172–1173, shortly before his death.
+Tradition holds that Nur ad-Din Zangi, a Turkoman atabeg of the Zengid dynasty and sultan of its Syrian province, built the mosque in 1172–1173, shortly before his death.
 According to the chronicle of Ibn al-Athir, after Nur ad-Din took control of Mosul he ordered his nephew Fakhr al-Din to build the mosque:

-In 1511, the mosque was extensively renovated by the Safavid Empire.

 Minaret

 The mosque was well known for its leaning minaret, known as al-Hadba’ ("the hunchback").
 Grattan Geary, a 19th-century traveler, described the minaret's appearance:

 When the cylindrical minaret was built it stood 45 m high, with seven bands of decorative brickwork in complex geometric patterns ascending in levels towards the top.
 By the time the traveler Ibn Battuta visited in the 14th century it was already listing and had acquired its nickname.
 The design of the minaret follows a form originally developed in neighboring Iran and Central Asia and shares similarities with other minarets in northern Iraq, such as those in Mardin, Sinjar and Arbil.
 It is depicted on Iraq's 10,000 dinar note.

-According to local tradition (which resolutely ignores chronology), the minaret gained its tilt after the Prophet Muhammad passed overhead while ascending to heaven.
+According to local tradition (which ignores chronology), the minaret gained its tilt after the Islamic prophet Muhammad passed overhead while ascending to heaven.
 The minaret bowed itself in reverence but could only regain its balance after its top joint had been kinked in the opposite direction.
 According to local Christian tradition, however, the mosque's tilt was due to its bowing towards the tomb of the Virgin Mary, reputedly located near Arbil.
 It is also nicknamed by some as Iraq's "Tower of Pisa", as the mosque's signature tilt was compared to that of the Torre di Pisa in Italy.

+Tomb

+There is a tomb present in the mosque complex, which was actually a repurposed room of an unused Madrasah started by the Seljuk vizier Nizam al-Mulk.
+Local tradition relates the grave belongs to a saint, Ali al-Asghar ibn al-Hanafiyyah.
+A symbolic wooden sarcophagus is placed atop the grave as well.
+However, it is said that the association to Ali al-Asghar was not always there; such a thing only happened after the 13th century reconstruction by the Seljuk ruler Badr al-Din Lu'lu.
+The tomb is also described to be dedicated to an unspecified personality named Shaykh Al-Nuri however it has also been associated with the mosque's founder, Nur al-Din Mahmud Zangi who was instead buried in Damascus.
+The shrine was demolished in 2014 during the ISIL takeover of Mosul, and a parking lot was built atop it.